ptarmiganlabs/butler-docs/content/en/docs/reference/config file/_index.md

         - description: 'This outgoing webhook is used to...'  # Informational only
           webhookURL: http://host.my.domain:port/some/path    # outgoing webhook that Butler will call
           httpMethod: GET                                     # GET/POST/PUT
+    serviceMonitor:
+      rateLimit: 15               # Min seconds between outgoing webhook calls, per Windows service that is monitored.
+Defaults to 5 minutes.
+      webhooks:
+        - description: 'This outgoing webhook is used to...'
+          webhookURL: http://host.my.domain:port/some/path    # outgoing webhook that Butler will call
+          httpMethod: POST                                    # GET/POST/PUT.
+Note that the body and URL query parameters differs depending on which method is used
+        - description: 'This outgoing webhook is used to...'
+          webhookURL: http://host.my.domain:port/some/path    # outgoing webhook that Butler will call
+          httpMethod: PUT                                     # GET/POST/PUT.
+Note that the body and URL query parameters differs depending on which method is used
+        - description: 'This outgoing webhook is used to...'
+          webhookURL: http://host.my.domain:port/some/path    # outgoing webhook that Butler will call
+          httpMethod: GET                                     # GET/POST/PUT.
+Note that the body and URL query parameters differs depending on which method is used

   # Scheduler for Qlik Sense tasks
   scheduler: